 Olivia cannot help but blush slightly at this, now looking uncomfortable and a bit cornered; she briefly wipes the corner of her eye with a knuckle, another small detail Peter doesn't miss.
 "Nope," she shakes her head, still avoiding everybody's eyes.
 And then, as if just remembering something, she shrugs.
 "Well, we are moving in three weeks, so that's been a lot of work, with all the packing and organizing."

-At those words, the doctor throws a grave, disapproving glare at Peter, and he raises his free hand in defense, unable not to feel the way Olivia is now clenching his fingers a bit too strongly.
+At those words, the doctor throws Peter a grave, disapproving glare, and he raises his free hand in defense, unable not to feel the way Olivia is now clenching his fingers a bit too hard.
 "Hey, you don't know how stubborn she is.
 I do my best to keep her from doing anything too straining, but she happens to have a gun."

 Finally, the doctor drops her eyes back to her chart and scribbles something.
 "I'll add some complementary vitamins.
 Try and eat bigger portions, more regularly," she says, to which Olivia huffs discreetly and definitely a bit defiantly, now, her eyes already back on the screen, while her free hand comes to rest on her stomach.
 "Do you want to know the sex?
 I was able to see it pretty clearly."